Yicz/ElasticSearch-Reference/06_Search_APIs/03_Request_Body_Search/09_Highlighting.md

         }
     }

-The above highlights "run" as well as "running" and "scissors" but still sorts "running with scissors" above "run with scissors" because the plain match ("running") is boosted.
+The above highlights) is boosted.

     GET /_search